nasa/Transform-to-Open-Science/tops_faq.md

   <h4>Are there any plans to introduce high school students or college students to open science?</h4>
   The initial version of the Open Science 101 will be tailored to researchers and scientists interested in further exploring open science and receiving the NASA TOPS Open Science certification.
 This course will be free and open for all regardless of disciplinary or education level.

-  <h4>When will the curriculum be available and will the modules be accessible online for people to complete at their own pace?</h4>
-  Open Science 101 curricula will be available through the Open EdX platform in 2023.
-We will be having the official Year of Open Science launch at the American Meteorological Society and American Astronomical Society January 2023 meetings.

   <h4>Do we have specific subject or scientific domains prioritized?</h4>
   TOPS is a NASA Science Mission Directorate initiative focused on ensuring an equal playing field for all scientists and researchers regardless of domain, tenure, or affiliation.